Top COVID-19 Questions From Moms-to-Be, Answered

 Symptoms of COVID-19 and the flu are more systemic and include fever greater than 100.4, chills, sore throat, a cough and overall body aches.
 COVID-19 may be more likely if you have the above symptoms and you recently traveled, had recent exposure to someone positive for COVD-19 or have shortness of breath.

-The CDC now recommends that everyone wear cloth masks out in public but that the general public save the medical masks for healthcare workers.
+The CDC now recommends that everyone wear cloth masks out in public, or even a cloth mask and a surgical mask if available.
 Some governors and mayors from hard-hit areas have also recommended that residents in their local areas wear masks when going outside for essential needs.
 Remember, though, that masks alone do not protect you from getting the disease.
 It’s still important to maintain social distancing of at least 6 feet and to only go out in public for essential needs.

 It’s likely that all hospitals are developing contingency plans regarding hospital beds and how to handle a possible influx of patients.
 As you enter into your third trimester, you can discuss with your ob-gyn what changes your delivery hospital may be making over the next few weeks and how this may impact you.
 If you have other children, I would recommend having a plan in place for childcare in case your hospital is not allowing visitors.